bigwig/documentation/Add-on Documentation/Deployment/SSL.md

 Please follow these three simple steps to add SSL support to your deployment.

  1. Acquire a signed certificate from your certificate authority of trust.
- 2. Add the SSL addon providing the certificate, the private key and certificate-chain files.
+ 2. Add the SSL addon providing the certificate, the private key and the certificate-chain files.
  3. Set your DNS entry to point to your SSL DNS Domain